Complete Inventive Problem Solving TRIZ Tool

 Navigate through the 8-step TRIZ methodology using the tabs below:

-1. Define the Problem
+Step 1: Define the Problem Statement

-2. Laws of Development of Technical Systems (LDST)
+Step 2: Laws of Development of Technical Systems (LDST)

 Select the life cycle stage of your system to get the most relevant development laws according to Altshuller's classical framework.

-3. Formulate Ideal Final Result (IFR)
+Step 3: Formulate the Ideal Final Result (IFR)

-4. 9 Windows Analysis
+Step 4: 9 Windows (System Operator) Analysis

 Analyze the system in three time dimensions (past, present, future) and three system levels (sub-system, system, super-system).